mehulagg/gitlab/doc/development/product_analytics/usage_ping.md

      be `{i_compliance_credential_inventory}-2020-34`.
    - `expiry`: expiry time in days.
 Default: 29 days for daily aggregation and 6 weeks for weekly aggregation.
    - `aggregation`: aggregation `:daily` or `:weekly`.
-The argument defines where we store the counting data in Redis, counting in `daily` keys or `weekly` keys.
-By selecting `daily` aggregation does not bring more detailed or fine grained data. keys for data storage.
+The argument defines where we store the counting data in Redis, in `daily` keys or `weekly` keys.
+Aggregation on a `daily` basis does not pull more detailed or fine grained data. keys for data storage.
 For `daily` we keep a key for metric per day of the year, for `weekly` we keep a key for metric per week of the year.
    - `feature_flag`: optional.
 For details, see our [GitLab internal Feature flags](../feature_flags/) documentation.